maim-lain/schooloflust/walkthrough.md

 Nat hypno:
-available 9/12
 need peephole
-might need to finish peeping neighbor quest... nat only home during evening
+need to start peeping tom quest or finish it? nat only home during evening

 Violet: